Doct0rLekter/minesweeper/README.md

     }
 ~~~

 With this, we draw a board state with characters representing different possible modes of our Tiles.
 We also have a special "debug" tile representation in the case that there is somehow a value of "None" (represented by the '?' character).
 This state shouldn't ever happen so we know that, if one of our tiles is rendered as '?', we have a logic issue somewhere to be resolved.

-### Summary
+### Section 2 Summary

 In this section we started the first version of our software that actually looks like minesweeper.
 We have the skeleton of features like mines and hints, though much of the meat of that functionality remains.
 We have a board rendered to the screen, and the ability for the user to select a specific tile and act upon it (as by flagging, unflagging, or clearing the tile).
 There are no mines yet (or, rather, we haven't added them to our board), hints do not indicate what they are supposed to, and we have a lot of improvement we can do for processing input.

 ## Echoes of a Complete Game

 At this point, we've reached what we will call our internal 0.3.0 version.
 In this version, we have reached a point where you could technically call our minesweeper clone a game; however, it would be more accurate to call it a puzzle.
 Like a classic puzzle it is a box that can be opened once and solved, but once solved there is no dynamism to make revisiting our puzzle worthwhile.
 We have hardcoded board parameters, unchanging mine locations, and haven't even included a way to restart our game yet.
 We will likely be implementing some sort of "state machine" to give us the ability to efficiently change between menu, gameplay, and gameover screens.
 Still, for now let's focus on what we have complete:

 We have fully implemented hints and we can chain clear tiles surrounding a '0' hint to help avoid excesses of manual clearing,